-- The substantial contributions to conception and design, or acquisition of data, or analysis and interpretation of data.
+- Make substantial contributions to the conception and design, or acquisition of data, or analysis and interpretation of data.

-- Involvement in drafting the manuscript or revising it critically for important intellectual content.
+- Be involved in drafting the manuscript or revising it critically on important intellectual contents.

-- Final approval of the version to be published.
-Each author should have participated sufficiently in the work to take public responsibility for appropriate portions of the content.
-Acquisition of funding, collection of data, or general supervision of the research group, alone, does not justify authorship.
+- Give final approval of the version to be published.
+Each author should have participated sufficiently in the work to take public responsibility for appropriate portions of the contents.
+Acquisition of funding, collection of data, or general supervision of the research group, alone, does not justify an authorship.

-- If any acknowledgments are there, it should be included at the very end of the paper before the references.
+- If an acknowledgment is made, it should be included at the very end of the paper before the references.
 This section includes acknowledgment of people, grant details, funds, etc.

-- Authors should obtain permission to acknowledge from all those mentioned in the Acknowledgements section.
+- Authors should obtain a permission to acknowledge from all those mentioned in the Acknowledgements section.